 - The Sutton Academy understands the right that all students have to a broad and balanced curriculum, including maximum possible access to national curriculum subjects.
 We acknowledge the potential of personalised learning and are committed to the review of curriculum structures, in order to raise the potential achievements of all students, with or without a diagnosed learning difficulty. - The Sutton Academy meets all disability guidelines with reference to the DDA.
-We are committed to the support and inclusion of students with disabilities and disability access is available across the site. - We believe that all students are entitled to be valued by all staff for the individual contribution they make to the academy, to experience success and to feel positive about themselves.
-The development of emotional intelligence underpins the learning programmes for all AEN students. - Our vision at The Sutton Academy is one of responsible inclusion.
+We are committed to the support and inclusion of students with disabilities and disability access is available across the site. - We believe that all students are entitled to be valued by all staff for the individual contribution they make to the academy, to experience success and to feel positive about themselves. - Our vision at The Sutton Academy is one of responsible inclusion.
 We are committed to the use of a range of strategies to enable our students to overcome barriers to learning and reach their full potential.
 We believe that students benefit from a holistic approach to learning.
-Our Student Development Centre is designed to support students with AEN in a safe a nurturing environment with the most up-to-date facilities and technologies.
+Our Student Development Centre is designed to support students with SEND in a safe a nurturing environment with the most up-to-date facilities and technologies.